Thursday, December 20

 The Hooding Ceremony is a tradition incorporated into the Baccalaureate Liturgy, in which students will receive a special blessing and place their graduation hoods upon each other.
 Students consistently describe this tradition as one of the highlights of the Commencement events.

 A sign language interpreter will be provided.

-Students are invited to serve as readers and eucharistic ministers during the Baccalaureate Mass.
-Those interested should contact the Campus Ministry Office at firstname.lastname@example.org or 651.690.6724.
+Students are invited to serve as readers and eucharistic ministers during the Baccalaureate Liturgy.
+Those interested should contact the Office of Spirituality and Social Justice at firstname.lastname@example.org or 651.690.6724.

-Unsure if you'll be graduating with honors, or when you'll get your diploma?
+Unsure if you will be graduating with honors, or when you will get your diploma?
 Concerned about your student account's outstanding balance?
-Make sure you're squared away for graduation day.
+Make sure you are squared away for graduation day.

 Latin Honors are awarded to eligible students earning their first baccalaureate degree.
 To be considered for Latin Honors students must complete a minimum of 64 credits in residence at St. Catherine University.
 Latin Honors are awarded upon completion of all graduation requirements with the following institutional grade point average (resident courses only, no transfer courses included):

 The honors awarded are noted on your transcript and in the program at Commencement.